 Love him or hate him, fans clamour for McGregor to return to the UFC as he generates buzz and brings the promotion revenue.
 But as long as he keeps backing up his talk, he will remain a superstar.

 Canadian UFC Fighters

-Canada has yet to find a successor to St-Pierre although there is a slew of talent who make the country proud.
-It starts with Elias Theodorou and Olivier Aubin-Mercier.
+Canada has yet to find a successor to St-Pierre although there is a slew of talent who makes the country proud.
+The list of best Canadian UFC fighters of the present time starts with Elias Theodorou and Olivier Aubin-Mercier.
 The two are The Ultimate Fighter graduates and two of the best grapplers in their respective divisions, middleweight and lightweight.
 They stand outside the top-15, but a few big wins and they could be in contention again.

 On the women's side is Felicia Spencer, an undefeated featherweight who could be the next champion.

 And as far as prospects, there are a few.
 Hakeem Dawodu is a promising featherweight with nifty striking skills.
 He could be the next action fighter.
 Gillian Robertson in the flyweight division has racked up wins and could be a ranked fighter with a few more.